kashifansaricodes/Human-Obstacle-Detector-and-Tracker/README.md

 ### Documents and Links

-1. The Quadcharts, Proposals and Software Plan can be found in the sub-directory **Documents**
+1. **Documents:** The Quadcharts, Proposals and Software Plan can be found in the sub-directory *Documents*

-2. The UML diagrams can be found in the sub-directory **UML**
+2. **UML:** The UML diagrams can be found in the sub-directory *UML*

-3. This [**Sprint Sheet**](https://docs.google.com/document/d/1m02yIOxLIv32R1kmjg583Tf8zdp8dUxPbcdExJ11MYU/edit?usp=sharing) provides a detailed overview of our project’s sprint planning and progress tracking.
+3. **Sprint sheet:** This [**Sprint Sheet**](https://docs.google.com/document/d/1m02yIOxLIv32R1kmjg583Tf8zdp8dUxPbcdExJ11MYU/edit?usp=sharing) provides a detailed overview of our project’s sprint planning and progress tracking.
 This document helps ensure transparency, accountability, and consistent progress toward project goals.

 4. **Backlog link:** https://docs.google.com/spreadsheets/d/1nO3FHj5wFkExcySgvAdLF-TEKWzpPiGhxI9WFZUwfwI/edit?gid=0#gid=0